Practitioner Resources

 (c) Is licensed or certified as a dietitian or nutrition professional by the State in which the services are performed.
 In a state that does not provide for licensure or certification, the individual will be deemed to have met this requirement if he or she is recognized as a “registered dietitian” by the Commission on Dietetic Registration or its successor organization, or meets the requirements of paragraphs (a) and (b) of this section.

-At Starberrie Nutrition, I currently do not accept insurance but can provide you with a health claim form known as a “superbill,” which you may be able to submit to your insurance for possible reimbursement.
+NOTE: At Starberrie Nutrition, I don’t accept insurance, but I can give you a “superbill” form to submit to your insurer for possible reimbursement.

 -